Do you think you are an ambivert? I always have struggled with the question:

 For example, here are mine:

+People also can affect where we fall on the extroversion scale.
 Who brings out the best in you?
-People can also effect where we fall on the extroversion scale.
 Are there people you dread seeing?
 How about people you can’t get enough of?

 Right now, make a list of the toxic and nourishing people in your life:

 Being able to balance both extroversion and introversion is an asset.
-See these associated traits by Larry Kim:
+Study these associated traits, courtesy of Larry Kim:

-- Flexible: Ambiverts can typically be adaptive to context and situations more easily.
+- Flexible: Ambiverts typically can adapt to context and situations more easily.

 - Stable: According to psychologist Hans Eysenck, who coined the term “ambivert” in 1947, ambiverts offer a good balance between the hypersensitivity of some introverts and the domineering attitude of some extroverts.